ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 You don't need to log holiday time off in Tempo.

-## Flexible Fridays (FlexFri)
+## Flexibility

 In general, your schedule can be flexible.
-But on Fridays we make it official.
-We expect you to keep your priorities on track and meet your billable hours requirement — as communicated by your manager — in order to take advantage of Flexible Fridays.
-As a full-time employee, you’re required to work a minimum of 30 hours per week, and we trust you to log your hours in any cadence that works for you.
+We expect you to keep your priorities on track and meet your billable hours requirement — as communicated by your manager — in order to take advantage of schedule flexibility.
+As a full-time employee, you’re required to work somewhere between 32-40 hours per week (it'll vary depending on the week), and we trust you to log your hours in any cadence that works for you.

-- Depending on where you are in your hours requirement for the week, you can use Flexible Fridays to…
-    - Work a full day, per usual
-    - Work a partial day
-    - Work on a community contribution
-    - Take the day off, as long as you’re still reachable by Slack or email

-If you know in advance that you’ll need a Friday off, and you won't be reachable throughout the day, please use your PTO or Wellness Time.

 ## Paid Time Off (PTO)